linq2db/linq2db.EntityFrameworkCore/README.md

 // fast insert big recordsets
 ctx.BulkCopy(new BulkCopyOptions {...}, items);

-// retrieve products that do not have duplicates by Name var query =
+// query for retrieving products that do not have duplicates by Name var query =
 	from p in ctx.Products
 	from op in ctx.Products.LeftJoin(op => op.ProductID != p.ProductID && op.Name == p.Name)